spacetelescope/jwst/docs/ref_file_doc_DMS_653/source/extract_1d_reference_files.rst

 * ystop: last pixel in the vertical direction, Y (int)
 * src_coeff: this takes priority for specifying the source extraction region (list of lists of float)
-* bkg_coeff: for specifying background subraction regions (list of lists of float)
+* bkg_coeff: for specifying background subtraction regions (list of lists of float)
 * independent_var: "wavelength" or "pixel" (string)
 * smoothing_length: width of boxcar for smoothing background regions along